3 Minutes. 1 Slide. Your Work.

 With an audience of students, staff, alumni, community members, and faculty, presentations are meant to be concise and accessible—they tell a story, use humor, and highlight the significance of student work instead of only focusing on complex details.
 Through this unique event, attendees learn about exciting research from across the university, and competitors develop their communication skills and compete for prizes!

-Important Information about the 2020 Online Format
+Important Information about the 2021 Format

-- Presentations are prerecorded.
+- Preliminary round presentations are prerecorded.

 - Recording and/or editing quality are not included in the adjudicating criteria.